We are dialogic creatures, shaped by conversation before we ever put pen to paper.

 Credit: Rod Naquin

-Comment: I like this because it puts dialogue back where it belongs, not after knowledge, but before it.
+Comment: I like this insight because it puts dialogue back where it belongs, not after knowledge, but before it.
 Much of what we call learning begins in conversation.

 Source: Why talk is where it happens